lucasdietrich/AVRTOS/readme.md

 - Using makefile to build the project for a target
 - Propose this project as a library
 - Fix when submitting the same work two time, while it has not yet been executed -> use double linked lists for (tqueue)
-- Check that the thread own the mutex/semaphore when releasing it
-- Allow thread safe termination
 - Measure the execution time for thread switch and all kernel functions calls (k_mutex_lock, k_work_schedule, ...)
 - Remove RUNNING state which is implicitely represented by the position of the current thread in the runqueue.
   - A thread is running if it is at the top on the runqueue